jdpolicano/rust50/filter_more/readme.md

 Why are these structs useful?
 Well, recall that a file is just a sequence of bytes (or, ultimately, bits) on disk.
 But those bytes are generally ordered in such a way that the first few represent something, the next few represent something else, and so on.
 “File formats” exist because the world has standardized what bytes mean what.
 Now, we could just read a file from disk into RAM as one big array of bytes.
 And we could just remember that the byte at `array[i]` represents one thing, while the byte at `array[j]` represents another.
 But why not give some of those bytes names so that we can retrieve them from memory more easily?
 That’s precisely what the structs in bmp.rs allow us to do.
 Rather than think of some file as one long sequence of bytes, we can instead think of it as a sequence of structs.

 I'm fairly new to Rust so any feedback you have is more than welcome!
-If you root around the file more you'll find other rust features being used (i.e., traits, generics, BufWriters/Readers, etc.) but I've tried to keep the code as simple as possible to make it easier to understand.
+If you root around the file more you'll find other Rust features being used (i.e., traits, generics, BufWriters/Readers, etc.) but I've tried to keep the code as simple as possible to make it easier to understand.

 ### cli.rs
 Now, let’s open up `cli.rs`.
 This file has been written already for you, but there are a couple important points worth noting here.